swarmsim/swarm/CONTRIBUTING.md

 * Run the server: `grunt serve`
 * Make your changes.
 Game's running at http://localhost:9000 , and reloads whenever you change something.
 * Run automated tests: `grunt test` , or edit a file in `test/` while `grunt serve` is running.
 Tests must pass before I merge your PR.
 * Push changes to your fork and send me a pull request.
 Swarmsim is one man's hobby project, so I may need a few days to respond.
-Please nag me if it's been a week.
+Please nag me if it's been a week or more.
 Thanks!

+Once I've merged your changes, they'll automatically be released to https://preprod.swarmsim.com within 10 minutes or so.
+A "real" release to Kongregate and https://swarmsim.github.com will likely take longer - up to a few days, depending what else is being released.